cferdinandi/gumshoe/README.md

 	selectorHeader: '[data-gumshoe-header]', // Fixed header selector (must use a valid CSS selector)
 	container: window, // The element to spy on scrolling in (must be a valid DOM Node)
 	offset: 0, // Distance in pixels to offset calculations
-	activeClass: 'active', // Class to apply to active navigation link and it's parent list item
+	activeClass: 'active', // Class to apply to active navigation link and its parent list item
+	scrollDelay: false, // Wait until scrolling has stopped before updating the navigation
 	callback: function (nav) {} // Callback to run after setting active link });
 ```

+***Note:*** *The `scrollDelay` option can be useful in preventing the elements of your navigation from being highlighted and unhighlighted in rapid succession when quickly scrolling (e.g., with [Smooth Scroll](https://github.com/cferdinandi/smooth-scroll)) through a page with many navigation items (e.g. a long document with a table of contents in the sidebar).*

 ### Use Gumshoe events in your own scripts